babylonhealth/iOS-Interview-Demo/demo.md

 ### 2. Already written project

 We would be happy if you would submit a project you already have (for instance, a demo project for another company).
-Still the project has to obey the following requirements:
+Still, the project **must** obey the following requirements:

 * Use Swift 3.0 or above
 * It should have at least two distinct network calls